 A property manager’s role in the wake of a break-in

-The owner, for example, is legally obligated to ensure that their premises are secure and in good working order, which includes functional locks, doors, and windows.
+The owner, for example, is legally obligated to ensure that their premises are secure and in good working order.
+This includes functional locks, doors, and windows.

-If a lock, door, or window is damaged and the tenant fails to alert the owner, then the owner cannot be held responsible, and the tenant won’t have grounds to breach.
+If a lock, door, or window is damaged and the tenant fails to alert the owner, the owner cannot be held responsible, and the tenant won’t have grounds to breach.

 As a start, you should inform the property owner about the break-in, as well as any damages to the property which will need to be covered by the owner.

 If locks, doors, or windows were damaged in the break-in, the home is no longer secure.
 The tenant can pay for emergency repairs up to the cost of two weeks’ rent and have the owner reimburse them.

 Contents insurance can be useful for the tenant if the property was properly secured.
 But insurance doesn’t cover emotional difficulty, nor help to restore peace of mind.

 It’s Not All About the Money

 The property manager’s main responsibility should be to provide timely and helpful communication between tenant, owner, and possibly police.
 But, they should also endeavour to make the tenant feel safe following the breach of privacy.

 After the incident, the tenant may believe the property is going to continue being the target of break-ins.